Best Hiking Boots of 2024/25

 Warmth

 Despite their snow-oriented design, it's worth noting that though these boots are designed for tackling snow and glaciers, these boots do not have insulation.
 You'll want to wear warm hiking socks.
 Alternatively, consider an insulated hiking boot.
-See our guides to Best Men's Winter Boots and Best Women's Hiking Boots for insulated recommendations.
+See our guides to Best Men's Winter Boots and Best Women's Winter Boots for insulated recommendations.

 Our verdict